 If your company is going to be run by a group of managers – these individuals will oversee the running of the company and have the power to vote on key issues and make strategic decisions.
 By default, all California LLC companies are registered as member-managed unless you define them as manager-managed in the articles of organization.

 4: PREPARE & FILE CALIFORNIA ARTICLES OF ORGANIZATION

-To form an LLC in the state of California you need to fill out and register your company Articles of Organisation.
-To do this you will need to file form LLC-1 with the California Secretary of State.
+To form an LLC in the state of California you must file a California LLC Articles of Organization with the state authority.
+To do this, you will need to complete form LLC-1 and submit to the California Secretary of State.
 This can be done online or via mail and you’ll have to pay a $70 fee.

 The articles of organization captures the most important details of your company.
 It officially lays out how the company will be structured and run, who its members are, and the contact details of its registered agent.